Akecel/gabbro/README.md

 Available Commands:
-  game        Get game informations character   Get character informations help        Help about any command
+  game        Get game informations character   Get character informations companies   Get information about the companies involved in a game help        Help about any command

 Flags:
   -h, --help   help for gabbro
+  -i, --image  print covers, logos and mugshots in terminal

 Use "gabbro [command] --help" for more information about a command.
 ```